dwave-examples/job-shop-scheduling/README.md

 where jobs are processed on machines in different orders.
 The objective is to minimize the time it takes to complete all jobs, also known as the "makespan".

-This example demonstrates a means of formulating and optimizing job shop scheduling (JSS) using a
+This example demonstrates two means of formulating and optimizing job shop scheduling (JSS): a nonlinear model solved with the Leap&trade; Stride&trade; hybrid solver and a
-[constrained quadratic model](https://docs.dwavequantum.com/en/latest/concepts/models.html#constrained-quadratic-model) (CQM) that can be solved using a Leap hybrid
+[constrained quadratic model](https://docs.dwavequantum.com/en/latest/concepts/models.html#constrained-quadratic-model) (CQM) that can be solved using the Leap
-CQM solver.
+CQM hybrid solver.
 Contained in this example is the code for running the job shop scheduler as well as a user interface built with [Dash](https://dash.plotly.com/).